What Is a Malunion Fracture?

 What happens if you don’t get a broken bone fixed?

-If your broken bone doesn’t receive proper treatment, it may lead to a severe infection or causes long-term joint problems or ends up in a permanent deformity.
-To avoid these problems, broken bones need to be appropriately aligned and held in place with a cast, so that it heals in the correct position.
+Malunion fracture causes: If your broken bone doesn’t receive proper treatment, it may lead to a severe infection or causes long-term joint problems or ends up in a permanent deformity.
+To avoid these problems, broken bones need to be appropriately aligned and held in place with a cast, so that they heal in the correct position.

 Why choose Dr Vasudeva Juvvadi to treat a malunion?

 For more information about malunion treatment, nonunion treatment, and fractures treatment, consult Dr Vasudeva Juvvadi, consultant orthopaedic surgeon at Sunshine Hospitals, Hyderabad.
 Don’t live with a deformity when it can be fixed.
-Get it fixed to possible extremity and live a better quality of life.
+Get it fixed to the maximum possible extent and live a better quality of life.